Office of Sponsored Programs (Policy 5030)

 4.6 Award Management

-- Reconciling projects on a regular basis to ensure that the expenses charged to the sponsored project are reasonable, allocable, and allowable.
+- Reconciling projects on a regular basis to ensure the expenses charged to the sponsored project are reasonable, allocable, and allowable

-- Tracking performance to ensure that the project is completed in a timely manner.
+- Tracking performance to ensure the project is completed in a timely manner

 c.
 The OSP provides oversight of award management activities.
 OSP award management activities may include:

-- Preparing information on sponsored project accounts as needed for annual single audit and serve as the primary contact for outside auditors.
+- Preparing information on sponsored project accounts as needed for annual single audit and serving as the primary contact for outside auditors

-- Reporting cost sharing and program income to sponsors.
+- Reporting cost chasing and program income to sponsors